-Like everything else this year, the 2020 holiday season will be greatly impacted by the COVID-19 pandemic.
-At the end of a very challenging year it may feel like more of a letdown for some.
-Although this holiday season will be marked by the global pandemic, there are ways you and your family can still celebrate the holidays while remaining as safe as possible.
-Consider some of these tips as your family traditions adapt to COVID-19.
+Much like last year's holidays, the 2021 holiday season will be greatly impacted by the COVID-19 pandemic.
+At the end of a very challenging year and a half, it may feel like more of a letdown for some.
+Although this holiday season will be marked once again by the global pandemic, there are ways you and your family can still celebrate the holidays while remaining as safe as possible.
+Consider some of these tips as your family traditions adapt.

 Have conversations with your kids.
 If they’re feeling very disappointed or having a hard time adapting to the changes, let them know it’s okay and that you’re disappointed, too.
 Encourage your kids to share their feelings and thoughts and remind them why things must be different this year